Lean In

 Lean In: Women, Work, and the Will to Lead is a 2013 book encouraging women to assert themselves at work and at home, co-written by business executive Sheryl Sandberg and media writer Nell Scovell.
+The book also helped inspire LeanIn.Org’s “Lean In Circles,” small peer groups in which women meet regularly to share experiences and build leadership skills.

 Synopsis, by chapter

 The synopsis of the eleven chapters of the book is: